 Federal and state special education legislation requires that all students with disabilities participate in state and district assessments.
 Specifically, the 2004 reauthorization of the Individuals with Disabilities Education Act (IDEA) states, "All children with disabilities are included in all general State and district-wide assessment programs, including assessments described under section IIII of the Elementary and Secondary Education Act of 1965, with appropriate accommodation and alternate assessments, where necessary and as indicated in their respective individualized education programs."
 The reauthorized IDEA specifies that an alternate assessment is to be provided for the small number of students with disabilities for whom the standardized assessment is inappropriate even with accommodations.
 At present, the statewide assessment system, the Wisconsin Student Assessment System (WSAS), includes:

-- Grades 3-8 Smarter Balanced Assessment in English Language Arts and Mathematics
+- State Summative Assessment (To be determined) at grades 3-8 in English Language Arts and Mathematics

-- Grades 4, 8 and 10 WKCE in Science and Social Studies
+- State Summative Assessment (To be determined) at grades 4, 8 and 10 in Science and Social Studies

 - Grades 9 and 10 ACT Aspire Early High School